tanghao-xiaomi/docs/README.md

 ## What's New

+- **On-Device AI Agent Capability Upgrade**: openvela provides the **[ai_agent](../../../packages_ai_agent/blob/dev/README.md)** AI Agent framework, supporting multiple LLM backends, 35+ built-in tools, a Skills system, proactive tasks, and multi-channel access.
+It runs on-device intelligent applications on small devices such as watches, glasses, and speakers with only about 256KB of RAM.

+- **Enhanced AI-Assisted Development**: openvela introduces the official AI development skill set **[.claude](https://github.com/open-vela/.claude)**.
+Combined with AI coding tools like Claude Code, you can set up the environment, build, adapt drivers, and debug using natural language, significantly lowering the development barrier.

 - **openvela Official Website Launched**: openvela now has its own official website, providing developers with a more convenient channel for accessing project information, documentation, community updates, and more.
 Visit the [openvela Official Website](https://openvela.com).

 - **First openvela Officially Certified Development Board**: The **[Gemini-S1](https://rivotek.feishu.cn/wiki/Onndw4lmniFBnEk0Rb7cDbwOnTc)** development board, independently developed by Runxinwei Intelligent Technology Co., Ltd., has become the first development board to pass the openvela official compatibility certification, marking a significant milestone in the openvela ecosystem.